Welcome to Philosophy & Ethics

 Two exam papers (50% each).
 There is a variety of short answer and essay type questions.

-The course includes an enrichment trip in Year 10 to places of worship
+The course may include an enrichment trip in Year 10 to places of worship

-A Levels in these subjects will prepare pupils well for a variety of university courses.
+We also teach A Level in this subject which will prepare pupils well for a variety of university courses.